 2. Goal: Provide new or substantially refurbished housing units to extremely low- and low-income households through the Home Ownership Mortgage Loan Program.

-2007 Accomplishment/Action: A total of 2 households were assisted with purchasing mobile homes and 11 units were refurbished at a total cost of \$317,840.
+2008 Accomplishment/Action: A total of 12 units were refurbished at a total cost of \$132,352.

 3. Goal: Construction of affordable housing meeting the special needs of the elderly population.